-- Pat chicken dry with a clean paper towel.
+- Pat chicken dry with a clean paper towels.

 - Season generously with kosher salt and ground black pepper OR smoked chicken dry rub.

-- Place chicken on smoker and close the lid.
+- Place chicken breasts on smoker (directly on the grill grates) and close the lid.

-- Let chicken cook for approximately 50-70 minutes or until chicken reaches 165 degrees F. at the thickest part.
+- Let chicken cook for approximately 50-70 minutes or until chicken reaches 165 degrees F. at the thickest part (use an instant read thermometer).
 Remove chicken from smoker and let rest 5-10 minutes.